JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/getting-started-spring-data-jpa/summary/index.md

 technologies: []
 topics: []
 author: da
-subtitle: Shortcuts, GitHub repo and other resources
+subtitle: Shortcuts, GitHub repository and other resources
 thumbnail: ./thumbnail.png
 ---

-In this tutorial, we created a simple Spring Boot application that uses Spring Data JPA to store and retrieve data from the database.
+In this tutorial, we created a simple Spring Boot application that uses [Spring Data JPA](https://spring.io/projects/spring-data-jpa) to store and retrieve data from the database.

 Some helpful shortcuts mentioned in the tutorial: